How To Tell If A Number Is Divisible By 9

 The divisibility rule of 9 is a simple method to determine whether a given number is divisible by 9 without performing long division.
 In essence, the rule states that if the sum of the digits of a number is divisible by 9, then the original number is also divisible by 9.
 This rule is incredibly useful for quickly checking calculations and simplifying mathematical problems.

 This rule has been used by mathematicians and educators for centuries because of its ease and efficiency.
-It’s a practical tool for students learning basic arithmetic, as well as professionals who need quick ways to verify calculations.
+On the flip side, it’s a practical tool for students learning basic arithmetic, as well as professionals who need quick ways to verify calculations.
 In this article, we will explore this divisibility rule in detail, providing you with the knowledge and skills to use it effectively.

 Comprehensive Overview